-GST Sugam consists of 2 annexure to the return and the return itself:
+GST Sugam consists of 2 annexures to the return and the return itself.

 i.
-The annexure shall be uploaded before filing the return for any tax period.
+The annexures shall be uploaded before filing the return for any tax period.

 ii.
 Details of the invoices relating to outward supplies made to registered persons (B2B) can be uploaded in real-time during the quarter.

 iii.
 Supplies other than those made to consumers and unregistered persons (B2C) and registered persons (B2B) in the domestic market cannot be made through this annexure.